 We recently posted a blog on the importance of security by design in relation to software development.
-We discussed the importance of implementing security analysis throughout the SDLC in the broader sense.
-In this blog we have focused specifically on the Threat Modelling Review.
+We discussed the importance of implementing security analysis throughout the system development lifecycle (“SDLC”) in the broader sense.
+In this blog, we have focused specifically on the Threat Modelling Review.

 Technically, you can carry out a threat modelling review at any stage throughout the SDLC, however, OWASP have a moto for this, which reads; “Threat modelling: the sooner the better, but never too late.
 Our advice would be ‘Threat modelling: don’t start anything without it”.